 Fall asleep to a deep, soothing voice reading the most inconsequential material imaginable.
-This is the ultimate sleep aid for racing minds, utilizing boring technical readings as a non-pharmaceutical sleep aid.
+This is the ultimate sleep aid for racing minds, reciting boring technical readings as an insomnia podcast: mental white noise to help you achieve natural sleep and quiet insomnia.

 This version of the show is ad-supported: ads play at the beginning of the episode, but nowhere else as you drift off.
 Access a full archive of ad-free sleep episodes (including long versions that run all night, and infinite loops) for a few dollars a month.
 Visit http://deeplyunimportant.com to subscribe or gift a membership to a fellow over-thinker.